GameDay (software)

 GameDay is a software program that allows sports fans to track games with live stats.
 For Major League Baseball, it was introduced in 2002, a year after all team sites were migrated to MLB.com.
-Today the software provides improved features such as camera angle and pitch speed, as well as pitch angle and break.
-It also contain a news ticker.
-On Yahoo.com this is known as GameChannel.
+The software provides improved features such as camera angle and pitch speed, as well as pitch angle and break.
+It also contains a news ticker.
+The service was free until 2023, when it was incorporated in GameDay 3D available only to paid subscribers.